What Is Osteomyelitis?

 - have sore, red, and swollen skin above the infected bone

-Teens tend to get osteomyelitis after an accident or injury.
+In teens with osteomyelitis, it tends to happen after an accident or injury.
 The injured area may begin to hurt again after seeming to get better.

 What Causes Osteomyelitis?